By Pennie Opal Plant and Shannon Biggs, co-founders, Movement Rights

 As rivers swelled, floods surged, the earth shook, and tornadoes whipped across Oklahoma—more than 200 Indigenous, POC and frontline leaders from across Turtle Island convened in the state’s oil and gas epicenter.
 Surrounded by fracking and injection wells, with 2,000 miles of pipelines running beneath our feet, we were on Ponca tribal land for the first Frontline Oil and Gas (FOG) conference from May 16 to 18, 2019.

 More than just another conference, what was happening inside was just as powerful as Mother Earth’s rage through the plains.
-What distinguished this event from other critical gathering spaces for the climate justice movement was rooted in the Ponca Tribe’s own story of environmental genocide, and their resilience and leadership in defending Mother Earth as seen in this video featuring Mekasi Camp.
+What distinguished this event from other critical gathering spaces for the climate justice movement was rooted in the Ponca Tribe’s own story of environmental genocide, and their resilience and leadership in defending Mother Earth.

 This was not just a conference on the frontlines of fossil fuels, it was designed by frontline defenders for frontline defenders.

 It would have been easier to hold the conference somewhere else.
 People who fund these gatherings tend to shy away from “sacrifice zones” like Ponca City.
 Hosting it in Tulsa or Oklahoma City would have made logistics easier; it is an hour and a half away from these two cities with no busses, shuttles or train connections.
 But this wasn’t about just a venue to gather.
 This was about the Ponca Tribe of Indians inviting the climate justice movement to their lands, and connecting at the heart to share stories and strategies from the Arctic Circle to the Bayous of Louisiana.